URiem/geography-game/README.md

 ##### First-time User
 As a first time user, I want to ...
-1. ... easily navigate thought the quiz.
+1. ... easily navigate though the quiz.
 2. ... get clear feedback on my score.
 3. ... easily return to the beginning of the game and play again.